Lake Minnetonka restaurants

 Maynards (Lake Minnetonka)

 On a historic piece of property that was once occupied by the Excelsior Amusement Park, Maynards is the latest restaurant that now inhabits this location.
 Unlike its predecessors, Maynards is here to stay.
-Locals and tourists alike flock to Maynards in the summer, and you can expect some large crowds June through August.
+Locals and tourists alike flock to Maynards in the summer, and you can expect some large crowds from June through August.
 However, that is part of the charm of Maynards.
 It’s a great atmosphere for watching a big game or for enjoying a beautiful day out on the lake.
 Another spot you should hit up sooner rather than later.

 Can’t-miss food: The buffalo chicken wrap, walleye fingers, and fish and chips